rgleave/proj2/EnergyForecastingWorkshop.md

  Even though this is a fully-serverless solution, you will need to establish some basic infrastructure and permissions, plus some Glue databases and tables.
 A cloudformation template is provided to do that for you.
 Download and examine the Dependency Stack cloudformation template.
 Read the comments to embedded in the template and pay particular attention to how you are able to automatically build AWS GLUE databases and tables with code.

   a)  Navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) and select your desired deployment region.
-Launch the following cloudformation template to build the resources.
+Download and launch the following cloudformation template to build the resources.
 Note: You do not need to change any of the pre-set parameters.

   ```
   https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/workshop-dependency-stack.yaml